NASSAU COUNTY SOFTBALL OFFICIALS ASSOCIATION

 Look the part, it goes along way!!!

 The Nassau County Softball Official's Executive Board is creating an alumni distribution list to keep retired officials updated on what is going on in the Association.
-If you would like to be a part of that list or know of someone who would, please email Brad Patterson their e-mail.
-Brad's e-mail is secncsboa@gmail.com
+If you would like to be a part of that list or know of someone who would, please email Patty Carbo their e-mail.
+Patty's e-mail is corsecncsboa@gmail.com

 Uniforms:

-Our pants are heather gray, not black.
-Our ball bags are gray or blue, not black.
+Our pants are heather gray (charcoal gray starting 2027, can wear in 2026 if it matches your partner), not black.
+Our ball bags are blue (new 2026), not black.
 They are worn by plate umpires only, they are never to be worn by base umpires.
 All our equipment should be left outside the backstop including water and other drinks.

 LOOK PROFESSIONAL – BE PROFESSIONAL